-A competitive Patrol Activity for Scouts held at a number of locations throughout Victoria at which, Patrols compete in five Scoutcraft activities.
-Patrols qualifying in each of the five activities become co-holders of the Cohen Shield.
+A competitive Patrol Activity for Scouts held at a number of locations throughout Victoria at which, Patrols compete in Outdoor Adventure Skills and Special Interest Areas.
+Patrols qualifying in each of the activities become co-holders of the Cohen Shield.
 Most venues offer Cohen Shield as a weekend event, where Patrols have the chance to participate in a range of other fun events in addition to the main Cohen activities.
 However, some venues operate Cohen as a single day event, or offer Patrols the opportunity of participating only in a one-day competition.
-For more information please visit the Cohen Shield page.

 On arrival, Patrol Leaders are provided with a map, a list of grid references for Activity and Sleep Point locations, and a Patrol Passport which includes their instructions.
 Patrols plot the Activity points and decide which route they want to take throughout the weekend.
 After breakfast on Saturday morning, Competition Patrols set off hiking between Activities to their designated Saturday Sleep Point.
 Sunday morning they head off again to finish at a central Finish Point, from where they are collected by the coaches or private transport and travel back to their original departure location.
 Learner Patrols are also provided for, although they are accompanied by an adult on their hike, walk with a half full pack and return to the same Sleep point on Saturday night (their tent and sleeping gear stays set-up).